 This is a questionnaire you would have handy while you get on a deeper level of discussion with the agency.
 You may also want to check on some of their case studies and project plans to validate what their background.

 - Where do you think our leads mostly thrive and engage with businesses like ours?
 Share some channels that you will choose to engage with.

 - Do you understand our leads and sales cycle?
 What would be the funnel that you will create for us?

-- How will you set and synchronise with our goals?
-How would be devise and set standards for the communication plan?
+- How will you set and synchronize with our goals?
+How would be devised and set standards for the communication plan?

 - Tell us more about the client onboarding process.

 Once you shortlist a few agencies, less than 3 preferably at this stage, you would want to know more about their team.